Illinois National Guard Armory (Rockford): National Guard use

-In 1987 the State of Illinois designated the armory for repairs and allocated $490,000 for a new roof, wall repairs, window and door repairs, and other pertinent repair work.
-Those repairs happened in 1989 and the armory was up to code for the 404th Chemical Brigade to occupy the facility in 1990.
+In 1987, the State of Illinois designated the armory for repairs, allocating $490,000 for a new roof, wall repairs, window and door repairs, and other pertinent repair work.
+These repairs happened in 1989 and the armory was up to code for the 404th Chemical Brigade to occupy the facility in 1990.
 The 404th was activated on June 23, 1990, as the only Chemical Brigade in the Army National Guard force structure.
 The 404th stayed at the armory until March 1, 1993, when the National Guard vacated the Rockford armory and moved into the new Machesney Park Armory.
 With the National Guard gone the art deco building stood empty and open to new owners.
-Right after the Guard moved out Illinois Governor Jim Edgar blocked the sale of the armory to a Chicago investor, Ken Goldberg.
+Right after the Guard moved out, Illinois Governor Jim Edgar blocked the sale of the armory to a Chicago investor, Ken Goldberg.
 Goldberg had offered $61,000 for the property but Edgar cited building code violations on Goldberg's other properties as rationale for blocking the deal.